code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/csforgood.md

 - Why is it important that everyone has access to learn computer science?
 - What do you think might happen to solutions and programs if only the same kind of person studied computer science?
 - Can you think of what you might say to someone to encourage them to learn computer science?
-- Do you think you would be a good computer scientist?
-Why or why not?